• Skip to main content

 Apple Valley residents frustrated at proposal to remove playgrounds Star Tribune

-• Apple Valley seeks proposals for key development site - Finance & Commerce
+• 148-unit affordable apartment building proposed in Apple Valley - Finance & Commerce

 Filed Under: Med Alert in Dakota Tagged With: bay alarm medical Apple Valley Minnesota, life alert Apple Valley Minnesota, medic alert Apple Valley Minnesota, medical guardian Apple Valley Minnesota, philips lifeline Apple Valley Minnesota